New Physics effects in leptonic and semileptonic decays: New Physics Phenomenology

 Finally, we also explore the impact of NP effects on the differential distributions of the quantities (observables) discussed above.
 We focus on $B\to D\tau \bar{\nu}$, as motivated by the discrepancies observed in $B$-meson decays~\cite{Lees:2012xj,Huschle:2015rga,Hirose:2016wfn,Aaij:2015yra}.
 For simplicity, we consider the scenarios in which the SM is extended by a $\mathcal{O}(1\,\tev)$ leptoquark boson $S_1=(\mathbf{\bar{3}},\mathbf{1},1/3)$ or $R_2=(\mathbf{3},\mathbf{2},7/6)$, where in the parentheses are the SM quantum numbers.
 These scenarios can accommodate the observed LFU discrepancies and remain consistent with numerous low and high-energy constraints~\cite{Angelescu:2018tyl}.~\footnote{Another viable solution to the problem of $B$-anomalies is given by the vector LQ $U_1 = (\bar{3},1,2/3)$, see e.g.~Ref.~\cite{Angelescu:2018tyl} and references therein.
 Even though this scenario can also allow for a nonzero of $g_{S_R}^{cb\,\tau}$, the dominant coupling to explain the anomalies is $g_{V_L}^{cb\,\tau}$ which does not affect the asymmetries considered above~\cite{Angelescu:2018tyl}.} Moreover, in these models the NP couplings satisfy $g_{S_L}(\Lambda)=-4\, g_T(\Lambda)$ and $g_{S_L}(\Lambda)=+4\, g_T(\Lambda)$, respectively, at the matching scale $\Lambda$.
 After accounting for the running effects from $\Lambda \approx 1~\mathrm{TeV}$ down to $\mu_b=m_b$, these relations become $g_{S_L}(\mu_b) \approx -8.5\, g_T(\mu_b)$ and $g_{S_L}(\mu_b) \approx 8.14\, g_T(\mu_b)$, respectively.
 We use the best-fit values for the NP couplings obtained in Ref.~\cite{Angelescu:2018tyl} for these two leptoquark scenarios and plot the differential $q^2$-distributions of different observables.
+Notice that these values for the effective couplings are determined by using $R_{D^{(\ast)}}^\mathrm{exp}$ which have been extracted experimentally by assuming only the SM for the decay distributions and acceptances and which might also be affected by the NP couplings~\cite{Bernlochner:2020tfi}.
 The results are shown in Fig.~\ref{fig:BDtaunu-differential}.
-We find that the overall normalization of $A_\mathrm{fb}$ and $A_\lambda$, as well as the branching fraction, can change by about $ 20\%$ ($S_1$) and by about $50~\%$ ($R_2$), which is large enough to be testable at the LHCb and Belle-II.
+We find that the overall normalization of $A_\mathrm{fb}$ and $A_\lambda$, as well as the branching fraction, can change by about $ 20\%$ ($S_1$) and by about $50~\%$ ($R_2$), which are possibly large enough to be testable at the LHCb and Belle-II.
 Even more significant are the predictions for $A_{\pi/3}$, which can be strongly modified by the plausible values of the NP couplings, especially in the region of intermediate $q^2$'s.

 Therefore, measuring the observables discussed in this paper and their $q^2$ shapes can indeed be revelatory of the non-zero value of one of the NP couplings.